Discover how folder sharing works through folder permissions, and grant only the correct roles access to your data

 - You understand folder privacy settings and folder sharing

 - You have one or many folders from which you would like to control their data access.

 Read more about:

-When you create a folder, you are expected to assign one or more roles to it.
+After creating a folder, you can assign roles to it by editing the folder.
 The roles you decide on will be able to operate on the contents within the folder.
 Meaning that your chosen roles can either add, view, edit, or delete data, depending on their permissions.
 We call this role authorization.

 You can check on what your roles can do by viewing their permissions.
 Look for these permissions specifically as they determine CRUD (create, read, update, delete) operations:

-By double-checking the permissions of your assigned roles, you avoid giving more access and authorization than which you intend.
+By double-checking the permissions of your assigned roles, you avoid giving more access and authorization than you intend.

 If necessary, you may want to create a new role specifically for handling the data within your designated folder.
 For example, if you store generated patient data that should not be modified, you shouldn’t let your generic ‘data writer/reader’ role operate on this folder.
 So, you may decide to create a ‘Patient data reader’ role instead.

 You can either assign folder permissions with the "share" dropdown option or while you edit them.
 The process is similar.
 However, consider how changing permissions could lock active systems out – halting processes within your organization and causing critical downtime.

 For starters, ensure you are signed into a user with the folders.create or folders.update permission.
 You can have both or one, depending on whether or not you want to create a new private folder or edit an existing one.

 Use your default admin user if you have not yet set up roles and permissions.

 Proceed by creating a folder, as is shown in the creating a folder topic.
 You must have a folder before you can share it.